East River Road Historic District: Michigan Central Railroad Depot

 The location of the station is cited upon land originally belonging to Isabella Hodgkiss Norvell, wife of US Senator John Norvell of Michigan.

 U.S. Customs House

-The Customs House was built in 1871 at what is now 7799 Macomb Street to service the ferry and freight line being constructed by Canada Southern Railway.
+The Customs House was built in 1871 at what is now 7799 Macomb Street to service the ferry and freight line being constructed by the Canada Southern Railway.
 With the stoppage of freight traffic, the customs house closed in 1883.
 The building later served as Grosse Ile's first post office, and in 1904 it was converted to a private house.
 In 1979, it was restored and moved to its present location behind the depot.
 The Customs House was designated a Michigan State Historic Site in 1982, and the building is currently used by the Grosse Ile Historical Society.